AY2425S2-CS2113-T11b-3/tp/docs/team/louistaii.md

 #### Contributions to the DG

+- Gave details on UI, Storage, Parser, Command Components in the Design section.
-- Gave details on the `Appointment` component.
+- Gave details on the `Appointment` component including class diagram.
 - Describe the implementation of one of the features `appt sort`, including the implementation of  `appt add`.
 - Add sequence diagrams for `appt sort` and `appt add`